aniketandhale08/GCP-Data-Engineering-Learning/Dataflow.md

 6. **Verify Output**:
    - Check the BigQuery table to ensure the specified columns from the CSV file are loaded correctly.

+---

+### 2.Extracting Data from Cloud Spanner to GCS Using Dataflow

+### Summary
+This tutorial demonstrates the process of extracting data from a Cloud Spanner table and saving it as a CSV file in a Google Cloud Storage (GCS) bucket using Dataflow with an inbuilt template.
+Key steps include setting up the Spanner database, configuring the Dataflow job, troubleshooting errors, and verifying successful file creation in GCS.

+1. **Set Up Cloud Spanner**
+- **Create a Cloud Spanner Instance:**
+  - Name: `DF demo`
+  - Region: `us-central1`
+- **Create a Database:**
+  - Name: `dfdb`
+- **Create a Table:**
+  - Use SQL to create a `Singers` table with appropriate schema.
+- **Insert Data into Table:**
+  - Add test records (e.g., `3 records`) into the `Singers` table.

+2. **Configure Dataflow Job**
+- **Job Name:** `spanner-to-gcs`
+- **Template:** `Cloud Spanner to Text Files on Cloud Storage`
+- **Parameters:**
+  - Spanner Instance: `DF demo`
+  - Database: `dfdb`
+  - Table: `Singers`
+  - Output GCS Bucket: Specify bucket name (e.g., `df-demo-bucket`).
+  - Temporary Location: Create and specify a temp directory (e.g., `tmp/`).

+3. **Run the Dataflow Job**
+- Monitor job progress in the GCP console.
+- Address errors (e.g., case-sensitive table names or missing fields).

+4. **Troubleshoot Common Errors**
+- Ensure table names are **case-sensitive** and match the Spanner schema.
+- Validate all required parameters for the Dataflow job.
+- Correct bucket paths with necessary trailing slashes (`/`).

+ 5. **Verify Output**
+- After the job is completed, check the GCS bucket for the generated CSV file.
+- Open the file and confirm the data matches the source records from Spanner.

+### Learnings
+- Case sensitivity in table names is critical for Cloud Spanner.
+- Providing correct paths and bucket names is essential to avoid runtime errors.
+- Errors encountered during the process can help with learning how to troubleshoot pipelines.

+---